zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

     ![](./images/create-cluster-4.png " ")

-10. In the **Additional Options > SSH PUBLIC KEY** section, associate a public SSH key with the cluster.
-You can use the associated private SSH key to make SSH connections to the cluster.
+10. In the **Additional Options > SSH PUBLIC KEY** section, associate a public (Secure Shell) SSH key with the cluster.
+You can use the private SSH key that is associated with the public SSH key to make SSH connections to the cluster.
+You will SSH into your cluster in **Lab 6**.

     **Note:** If you already have an existing public key, you can use it in this step; you don't have to create a new public key.
-If you need to create a new SSH key pair, see the [Creating a Key Pair] (https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/creatingkeys.htm?Highlight=ssh%20key#CreatingaKeyPair) OCI documentation topic or the
+If you need to create a new SSH key pair (using different formats), see the [Creating a Key Pair] (https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/creatingkeys.htm?Highlight=ssh%20key#CreatingaKeyPair) OCI documentation topic and the
     [Generate SSH key](https://oracle.github.io/learning-library/common/labs/generate-ssh-key/) lab.

     Enter an SSH public key in any of the following ways:
      * Select **CHOOSE SSH KEY FILE**, and then either Drag and drop a public SSH key file into the box, or click **Select one...** and navigate to and choose a public SSH key file from your local file system.
      * Select **PASTE SSH PUBLIC KEY**, and then paste the contents from a public SSH key file into the box.

+     **Note:** In this lab, we use our own SSH public key that we created using **PuTTYgen** named `mykey.pub`.
+In **Lab 6**, we will connect to our cluster using **PuTTY** and provide the SSH private key named `mykey.ppk` which is associated with our `mykey.pub` public key.

      ![](./images/create-cluster-5.png " ")